migramirez2/Harmony-ONE/progress/soph-neou.md

 2024-09-20 Fri:
-I spend the week in Singapore attending Token 2049 meeting with Partners and Harmony community users.
+I spent the week in Singapore attending Token 2049 meeting with Partners and Harmony community users.

 ---